menpo/menpo.github.io/citation/index.md

 Citing the Menpo Project
 ========================
-If you are using the Menpo Project, please cite the following paper:
+If you are using the Menpo Project for **any academic paper** within any discipline, please cite the following paper:

 > J. Alabort-i-Medina<sup font-size: 75%;	line-height: 0;	position: relative; vertical-align: baseline; top: -0.5em;>\*</sup>,
 > E. Antonakos<sup font-size: 75%; line-height: 0; position: relative; vertical-align: baseline; top: -0.5em;>\*</sup>,